 Migration of mobile solutions based on Mobile Business Object (MBO) technology requires a bit more effort.
 Firstly, the MBO data model needs to be translated into an OData service.
 You can read the detailed instructions about this in MBO Migration.
 Then, the data access layer in the mobile app needs to be adjusted to connect to the OData service instead of using the Object API provided by the MBO.
 The effort needed for this step can't be assessed here, since it depends heavily on the customer solution.
-It could be that it is better to rewrite the app, either with the Mobile Development Kit or even with the SAP Cloud Platform SDK for iOS or SAP Cloud Platform SDK for Android.
+It could be that it is better to rewrite the app, either with the Mobile Development Kit or even with the SAP BTP SDK for iOS or SAP BTP SDK for Android.

 In case of Agentry-based solutions like SAP Work Manager or SAP Inventory Manager, the migration path is to reuse the exiting application with SAP Work Manager, cloud edition or SAP Inventory Manager, cloud edition, respectively.
 In this case, migration is straightforward as cloud products allow running the existing, customized on-premises version on an Agentry Cloud Edition (ACE) based infrastructure.
 Prerequisite to this path include:

 - Migrating a license to a cloud edition

 - Upgrading to the latest Work Manager (6.4.1+) or Inventory Manager (4.3.1+) version before migration

 Important is that all customer customization can be carried over and local Agentry installation and maintenance can be shut down after migration.